-With CareerSource South Florida, CareerSource Broward submitted its Regional Planning Area Designation Request to CareerSource Florida.
-Subsequently, a Regional Plan will be developed among both areas, which can be accessed under Attachment L as part of this Local Plan.
+With CareerSource South Florida, CareerSource Broward will be submitting its Regional Planning Area Designation Request to CareerSource Florida.
+Upon approval, a Regional Plan will be developed among both areas, which can be accessed under Attachment L as part of this Local Plan.